 This method of observation through drawing significantly increases the drawers' perceptual understanding of the 3-dimensional form of the object they are drawing.
 As a consequence, the cognitive memorisation of the form of the object takes place.
 After studying an object through drawing in this way, the drawer-observer is able to retrieve this information directly from their memory without looking at the object.

-Human heart study by observing and drawing the chambers.
+Studies of the human heart by observing and drawing the spaces of the chambers.

-Study of skeleton and wet specimens.
-Note the annotation of the drawings according to the illustrations in Gray's Anatomy Atlas.
+Studies of skeleton.
+Note the annotation of the humerus drawings according to illustrations in an anatomy atlas.